McCallum Park and Taylor Reserve Concept Plan

 • I would like to know more specific details on tree planting in the different activity zones.
 In particular, how will the MacCallum Park concept plan contribute to the Town's goal of an overall 20% tree canopy across the Town?
 This policy means that POS areas will need a great deal more trees than now, so as to balance the losses on private land.

-Big V asked almost 7 years ago
+Big V asked about 7 years ago

 Thank you for your query.